-If you are looking for an effective nicotine-free treatment to help you quit smoking, you may have recently heard about cytisine.
+If you are looking for an effective nicotine-free treatment to help you quit smoking, you may have heard about cytisine.
 Although it has only recently been recognized in countries such as the United Kingdom and North America, this plant-derived substance has been used successfully for decades by millions of people in Central and Eastern Europe, making it one of the oldest and most reliable ways to quit smoking

-What Exactly Is Cytisine?
+What Is Cytisine?

 Cytisine is a naturally occurring plant alkaloid, a chemical substance extracted primarily from the seeds of plants in the Cytisus and Laburnum genera (like the Golden Rain acacia, which gets its name from its beautiful yellow flowers).
 It is usually referred to by its generic names cytisine or cytisinicline.